forkjoseph/vnperf/README.md

 LTS 64bit**.
 In theory, any Debian-distro with reasonable hardware should works;
 we have not tested on other platforms.

-For network interfaces, we have tested with three networks:
+For network interfaces, we have tested with three hardwares:
-* usb0: Verizon Wireless MiFi U620L
+* Verizon - MiFi U620L
-* usb1: Franklin U772 USB Modem
+* Sprint - Franklin U772 USB Modem
-* wlan1: TP-LINK T4U v2
+* XFinityWiFi - TP-LINK T4U v2 w/ monthly hotspot subscription ([link](https://www.xfinity.com/support/articles/about-xfinity-wifi-internet))

-For location and vehicle data, we used following hardware:
+For vehicle and location data, we used following hardwares:
 * OBD-II: HDE ELM 327 ([on Amazon](https://www.amazon.com/Outzone-Scanner-Diagnostic-Automotive-Interface/dp/B07CZZYVRF)).
 * GPS: GlobalSat BU353-S4 USB GPS Receiver ([on Amazon](https://www.amazon.com/GlobalSat-BU-353-S4-USB-Receiver-Black/dp/B008200LHW)).